-1. There were no construction activities on campus in this reporting year, therefore no inspections on construction activities were conducted.
+- 1. There were no construction activities on campus in this reporting year, therefore no inspections on construction activities were conducted. - 2.
+The university has reported that no land disturbance activities have occurred over this reporting year.

 3.5 MCM 5 Post-Construction Stormwater Management for New Development and Development on Prior Developed Lands